TERREMEMBER/znbase/docs/content/latest/explore/ysql-language-features/queries.md

 showAsideToc: true
 ---

-This section describes how to query YugabyteDB using the YSQL `SELECT` statement and its clauses.
+This section describes how to query ZNbaseDB using the YSQL `SELECT` statement and its clauses.

 ## Querying Data